delegate pre-arrival information

 Australia is free from many plant and animal diseases prevalent in other countries.
 Very strict quarantine rules apply to the import of animals and plants, which cannot be brought into the country without prior application.
 Animal and plant products are also restricted.
 For more information see the ‘Information for International Travellers’ on the Australian Quarantine and Inspection Service (AQIS) website, which you can access by visiting the Department of Immigration and Border Protection website.

-Melbourne is 10 hours ahead of Greenwich Mean Time.
+Adelaide is 10.5 hours ahead of Greenwich Mean Time.

 Tipping is not as widespread or regulated in Australia as it is in other parts of the world.
 Tipping is your prerogative, a reward for service.
 It is customary to tip hotel porters and a gratuity of about 10 per cent is usual in restaurants if good service is received.
 Tips for taxis are regarded as optional.